banksjazz87/label_creator/README.md

 * Commas are placed automatically, for all numbers.

 **Handling items that have cartons at different quantitites.**
-* You will have to type the total quantity needed and total shipped on two seperate lines, with the carton with the differing quantity on a line of its own.
+* You will have to type the total quantity needed and total shipped on two seperate lines, with the carton with the differing quantity on a line of its own.  ``The different lines do not have to be right next to each other.``  If any item is listed more than once, it will automatically consolidate down to one line, placing the joined line when in the place where it was first typed.

 | qtyNeed   | itemDescription   | packsRolls  | qtyPerCarton  | numOfCartons  | qtyShipped  |
 | --------  | ---------------   | ----------  | ------------  | ------------  | ----------  |